Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

 <!-- Other use and file location info.
 This will be done after CONTRAST-26125  -->

+Go to the [Java YAML Template](installation-netconfig.html#net-template) for fully formatted properties that you can copy and use in your own agent configuration files.

+## Set as System Properties

 You can also set all of the following YAML properties as system properties.
 Derive the system property key from the YAML by joining every node with a "." until you reach the bottom property.

 > **Example:** If you want to override the `contrast` property, as given below, you can set `-Dcontrast.enable=false` as a system property.
   * contrast:
     * enable: `true`

-Go to the [Java YAML Template](installation-netconfig.html#net-template) for fully formatted properties that you can copy and use in your own agent configuration files.
+## Configuration Options

-## Contrast UI Properties
+### Contrast UI properties

 Use the properties in this section to connect the Java agent to the Contrast UI.
 The proxy settings allow the agent to communicate with the Contrast UI over a proxy.